The blog

 In addition to right-sizing your office, implementing flexible workspace strategies can combine in-office and remote work to optimize space usage and, according to a Deloitte Survey, lead to higher job satisfaction.
 By adopting hybrid work models and encouraging remote work, you can significantly reduce the need for physical office space.
 Even with limited office space, you can create a flexible workspace by using partitions and modular furniture to easily adapt spaces according to changing needs.

-You can also implement hot desking or hoteling to further optimize space utilization.
-These approaches reduce the number of fixed desks and accommodate fluctuating staff numbers more efficiently.
-Hot desking allows employees to choose from available desks on a first-come, first-served basis, promoting flexibility and collaboration.
-Desk hoteling, on the other hand, allows employees to reserve desks or workspaces in advance, ensuring they have a dedicated space when needed.
+You can also implement a desk booking solution to further optimize space utilization.
+Desk booking can support either hot desking or desk hoteling, helping reduce the number of fixed desks while accommodating fluctuating staff numbers more efficiently.
+Hot desking lets employees choose from available desks on a first-come, first-served basis, promoting flexibility and collaboration.
+Desk hoteling, on the other hand, lets employees reserve desks or workspaces in advance, ensuring they have a dedicated space when needed.
+For a more detailed implementation guide, read our guide on desk booking execution and how to implement a flexible workplace strategy.

 More from the blog.